cosmicrafts/cosmicrafts.com/src/assets/markdown/en/core-features.md

 - **Auditability**:
   - Enables administrators to review logs for fair distribution, transparency, and potential issue resolution.

-### Use Case

-A player completes a mission and earns Stardust.
-The transaction is logged with their `Principal`, the Stardust quantity, and a timestamp.
-They can later view this transaction to verify their reward history.

 ## 9. Tournaments and Events